rbaumgar/openshift-operators/Operator_Update_Information_Checker.md

 In this example screen you see the two channel stable and stable-5.5 of the logging operator in OpenShift version 4.12.

 - For the stable channel the current operator version is 4.6.3.
 And this version will be supported until OpenShift version 4.14.
 (MaxOCP)
 - For the stable-5.5 channel the current operator version is 5.5.8.
-And this operator will not be supported in Openshift after 4.12 as of now.
+And this operator will not be supported in OpenShift after 4.12 as of now.

-## Many chennels
+## Many channels

 When you select amq-streams (Kafka) you will find many channels available.

 ![AMQ Streams/Kafka Operator details](images/labs04.png)